bob123456678/TrainControl/Readme.md

         - Locomotives on inactive stations will now be greyed out in the semi-autonomous operation UI
         - Added corresponding `active` JSON key within `points`
         - Added corresponding option to the right-click menu in the graph UI
+    - Reverted behavior from v1.10.0 where all reversing stations were automatically treated as inactive
+    - Graph UI improvements
+        - The edge deletion option in the graph UI right-click menu will now prompt for an edge rather than listing all edges
+        - Improved semi-autonomous operation UI (larger fonts, less scrolling)
+        - Added option to hide all inactive points from the graph UI
     - Improved locomotive database synchronization with CS2/CS3
         - Locomotives with the same name and decoder type, but a different address in TrainControl, will now have their address automatically updated to match the Central Station
         - Changes to locomotive functions are now automatically synchronized